rust-cli/book/src/tutorial/cli-args.md

 ## Parsing CLI arguments with Clap

-A much nicer way is to use one of the many available libraries.
+A more convenient way is to use one of the many available libraries.
 The most popular library for parsing command-line arguments is called [`clap`].
 It has all the functionality you'd expect,